 Flight eligibility will be established by the ACBL September master point cycle.
 This means that a player’s point holding printed in the previous September Bulletin will determine that player’s flight eligibility.

 District 1 encourages club level games for participation in the District final.
 However, club participation is not required.
 All participants of any club level Grand National Team Game will earn entry to the District finals.
 Teams/players not participating in a club level game may play in the District Finals, but they pay the higher entry fee.

 Club qualifying games commence September 1st and can be played through to March 31.

 Any player on a team entering the District finals who did not play at a club level game will pay their portion of the higher game fee.

 District finals for District 1 are held on a rotating basis each year between cities in the Eastern and Western portions of the District.
-For 2018, team/players have the following options
+In even numbered years, team/players have the following options

 - Flights A and C